-When you need a little something extraordinary in your everyday life, this Italian apple and fig polenta torta fits the bill.
-Simple ingredients combined together make this exquisite cake.
+When you need a little something extraordinary in your everyday life, this apple and fig polenta torta from Romagna fits the bill.

 Curls of orange and lemon zest will make you think you've taken a big bite out of summer.